An SAP S/4HANA migration offers many benefits, but to ensure a smooth migration, you must be aware of your specific reasons for migrating.

 You should analyze whether your processes have grown as well as whether your system landscape will be sustainable in the future or whether its structure is obsolete and should thus be adjusted.

-Thus, when migrating to SAP S/4HANA, you’ll have to consider at least two parts of the implementation: the purely technical part and the process-oriented part.
+Thus, when performing an SAP S/4HANA migration, you’ll have to consider at least two parts of the implementation: the purely technical part and the process-oriented part.

 The technical implementation of a migration mainly includes migrating the database to SAP HANA, replacing the program code, adapting data models to the SAP S/4HANA data model, and implementing the frontend server for SAP Fiori interfaces.
 Your existing custom code might also have to be technically adapted.